Crazy-Ann/gitbook_pub/GoogleApps/078-Route-85/1501120026-openinchrome-on-ios-part-4.md

 ** 视频介绍**

 > More fun with x-callback-url.
-In part 4, the final part of our screencast series, we show you how to add extra features to your x-callback-url spec in your app so that you can detect when the user has returned to your application from Chrome on iOS.Route 85 Playlist here: http://www.youtube.com/playlist?list=...
-Google Apple Apple Apple AppleSubscribe to the Google Developers channel here: http://goo.gl/mQyv5L
+In part 4, the final part of our screencast series, we show you how to add extra features to your x-callback-url spec in your app so that you can detect when the user has returned to your application from Chrome on iOS.

 ** 视频推介语 **